Outlaw potbelly pig spared frying pan; gets life on farm

 More InformationFact box

-"There is a lot of interest in owning potbelly pigs for the company," said Gambino.
+"There is a lot of interest in owning potbelly pigs for the company," Gambino said.
 "They are traditionally used as pets."
 The pig owner was made aware of an ordinance that bans pigs in Bridgeport: "No person shall keep any swine within one hundred feet of any house, schoolhouse, church, street or park."
-With the help of the city and the state, however, the owner was able to sign over Lolita, who officials say will soon be transferred to a state-run farm in Niantic.
+With the help of the city and the state, however, the owner signed over Lolita, who officials say will soon be transferred to a state-run farm in Niantic.
 There, she is to live out the rest of her days with no worry of ending up on someone's plate.